Aohk22/ctfs/2025/New Year CTF 2025/Cryptography/The hacker sent/!solution.md

 CT: ¥☐ü_ç☐_☐∏_∲Λ┏_Λ_₪Λ¥_Λ⊥_↻┏¥þ⊥☐

-Putting this in Dcode identify shows that this is l33t speak
+Putting this in Dcode identify shows that this is l33t speak <br>
 ![[Pasted image 20250113161429.png]]
 Returns: "YOU_CO_ON_FAR_A_NAY_AT_CRYPTO", which looks promising (putting as flag didn't work)